4Pi-SMS-consortium/4Pi-SMS-analysis/README.md

   - Step 2: phase unwrapping, drift correction and stitching
     - Click radio button "Reconstrct" to switch the GUI display
     - On the GUI file display window, select "Cell04_642_tmpresult_datestring.mat", click "Reconstruction"
+  - Step 3: visualization
-    - A result file named "Cell04_642v20_60.mat" will be generated, which includes 3D positions of localized molecules
+    - A result file named "Cell04_642v20_60.mat" will be generated, which includes 3D positions of localized molecules and can be loaded in PYME for visualization
     - A folder named "Cell04_ll" will be genreated with a file named "particles.csv", which can be loaded in Vutara SRX Software (Bruker) for 3D visualization and redering

 # Contact